biodash/biodash.github.io/content/codeclub/S04E15/index.md

 </div>

-Under the hood, a histogram discretized the continuous data into bins, and then shows the counts (here: number of diamonds) in each bin.
-We may want to play around with the width of the bins (and thus of the bars) to see more fine-grained or coarse-grained patterns, and can do so using the `binwidth` argument:
+Under the hood, a histogram discretizes the continuous data into bins, and then shows the counts (here: number of diamonds) in each bin.
+We may want to play around with the width of the bins to see more fine-grained or coarse-grained patterns, and can do so using the `binwidth` argument:

 <div class="highlight">